Sailing through the clouds

 But i was never a PHP and MySQL person, because of the many external dependencies, which is why i now took the opportunity to write a "flat-file based blog" from scratch, just in case if i ever need to move somewhere else again, so i don't need to fumble around

 with things i don't enjoy, or don't have time for.
-FYI, the rooms in our rented apartment in Bad Godesberg have on average three clocks, in almost every direction at least one, because my dad likes it.
+FYI, the rooms in our rented apartment have on average three clocks, in almost every direction at least one, because my dad likes it.
 All pages here are now static HTML files, which were generated by a dynamic Perl CGI script i wrote.